purpleorangegames/portalsofphereonsmallfixes/README.md

 ## Do not ask for help with the installation, use or to request new mods in any forum/discord/site, if you need to, contact me directly at tiagocc0@gmail.com or DM me at discord tiago#5270

 # BepInEx
-I converted the the first three fixes to Harmony (you can check them below), you can then use BepInEx to load Harmony mods with the game. https://github.com/BepInEx/BepInEx
+I converted all four fixes to Harmony (you can check them below), you can then use BepInEx to load Harmony mods with the game. https://github.com/BepInEx/BepInEx

 I tested using this version, it needs to be x86 for this game in particular on the current version stated above.